 I would purchase plants a little smaller than the containers they would grow in to give them room to fill out.
 It worked great and still does!

-Grow Zinnias in Containers
+Grow Zinnias in Pots

 Once you find plants that you like, you will want to purchase or find containers that will be a little larger than your zinnias.